QROWD/TR/README.md

 # TR - Transportation Recognition

 The Transportation Recognition (TR) is the implementation of a system based on Machine Learning techniques to detect transportation modes using the accelerometer data of iLog users in QROWD project.
-The ML techniques were used in combination with Data Mining strategies to pre-process the streaming data and evaluate the models to provide confident labels for specific trips.
+The ML techniques were used in combination with Data Mining strategies to pre-process the streaming data and evaluate the models to provide confident labels for specific trips like bike, bus, car, still, train and walk.

-The system is current available to predict the labels: bike, bus, car, still, train and walk.
-The techniques used include time windows (static and sliding) and Fast Fourier Transformation (FFT) [1] to preprocess the data.
-In the ML level, classifiers like ANN, CART, k-NN, Random Forest and SVM [2] are used.
 The result is a model able to predict new data  with high accuracy and high confident level.

 ## Technical requirements